July 25, 2023

 Relative Import Costs: Widening in Furniture, Narrowing in Apparel For Multi-sourced Products

 Comparing identical products sourced by the same company in the same quarter from China and Vietnam provides an overview of the import cost patterns of multi-sourcing firms.
-The dots in the figure below show individual multi-sourced products with the vertical axis scaled as the Chinese sourcing cost divided by the Vietnam cost for products that are sourced from both locations.
+The dots in the figure above show individual multi-sourced products with the vertical axis scaled as the Chinese sourcing cost divided by the Vietnam cost for products that are sourced from both locations.
 The greater a point's vertical distance from 1.0 (up or down), the greater the ratio of costs the corresponding firm is paying for multiple sources of supply.

 The solid lines represent an average of the dot readings.

 To illustrate the dispersion of costs over time, the above is an 80-20 plot of the quarterly cost ratios for both categories.
 This shows the difference between the cutoff for cost ratios in the top 20% and cost ratios in the bottom 20% each quarter.
-What it reveals is that, in the latest quarter, the range of prices companies are willing to accept was lower; the gap was smaller than it has been in the past, in other words.

 The figure also reveals that cost dispersion may be especially seasonal for furniture, with a strong dispersion peak in the third quarter of the past two years.
 Again, we are watching this indicator for signs of a solidifying trend.